Witches and Salem, MA – Spooky Travel

 3) Make the accused lie on the ground and place heavy stones on them until they either confess or are crushed to death.

 Hmmm…..even being accused was a death sentence!

-Visit Salem, MA – What did cause all the crazy fits and hallucinations?
+Visit Salem, MA – What did cause the crazy fits and hallucinations?

 Ergot is a fungus that affects rye.
-One of the biproducts of ergot?
-Ergotamine which is related to LSD.
+One of the byproducts of ergot?
+Ergotamine is a by-product of ergot, which is related to LSD.

 Visit Salem, MA – Ride the Trolley through town!

 Kids love an open-air trolley.
 They are easy on the feet and let you get an overview of the area.
 You can hop on and off at any time during the 8-mile trip or stay on for the one hour ride.
 Enjoy the narration by a local guide.

 Visit Salem, MA – Visit the graves of accused witches at the Burying Point Cemetary

 You will find grave markers here of those found guilty of being a witch, but they aren’t true burial sites.
 If found guilty of being a witch, your body was just tossed into a ditch because you didn’t deserve a Christian burial.